 Cast-iron dutch oven (2-quart Lodge pre-seasoned cast-iron dutch oven)

 I got this cast iron pot specifically for making bread, and I wanted this size so I could make Jim Lahey’s no-knead bread recipe, which requires the dough to take the shape of the pot.
-The recipe I use now could be made in a larger dutch oven as well, so if I had to do it over, I would probably get the larger size.
+The recipe I use now could be made in a larger dutch oven as well.
+I use this dutch oven often to roast potatoes.

 Immersion blender (Cuisinart Smart Stick 2-Speed 200-watt Immersion Hand Blender with Attachments)